 Multiple multiplexed media streams are also possible on a Termination.

 Individual components of the media multiplex can be modified by changing the Local and/or Remote Descriptors of the related H.248 Stream.
-If the address/port information of a H.248 Stream is changed to be different from the other components of the multiplexed media stream then the media defined by the H.248 Stream will longer be part of the multiplex and it will be its own media stream.
+If the address/port information of a H.248 Stream is changed to be different from the other components of the multiplexed media stream then the media defined by the H.248 Stream will no longer be part of the multiplex and it will be its own media stream.

 Clause 8.6.3 describes several grouping semantics where the use of transport address for multiplexing may be used.